regina-normal/regina/docs/README.txt

 Regina Documentation Directory
 ------------------------------

-This directory tree is used for the generation of man pages and calculation engine documentation for Regina.
+This directory tree is used to generate man pages and API documentation.

-The man pages are extracted from the Regina handbook, which is now located in ../kdeui/doc/en/ in a manner consistent with KDE applications.
+The man pages are extracted from the Regina handbook, which is located in ../kdeui/doc/regina/.

-The calculation engine documentation is generated from the extensive comments in the source code itself.
+The API documentation is generated via doxygen from the extensive comments throughout the source code.